Relative Entropy Pathwise Policy Optimization: Abstract

 \section{Abstract}

-Score-function policy gradients \citep{sutton_policy_1999} have delivered strong results in game-playing, robotics and language-model fine-tuning.
-Yet its high-variance often undermines training stability.
-On the other hand, pathwise policy gradients \citep{silver_deterministic_2014} alleviate the training variance, but are reliable only when driven by an accurate action-conditioned value function which is notoriously hard to train without relying on past off-policy data.
-In this paper, we discuss how to construct a value-gradient driven, on-policy algorithm that allow training Q-value models purely from on-policy data, unlocking the possibility of using pathwise policy updates in the context of on-policy learning.
-We show how to balance stochastic policies for exploration with constrained policy updates for stable training, and evaluate important architectural components that facilitate accurate value function learning.
-Building on these insights, we propose \emph{\fullalgoname~(\algoname)}, an efficient on-policy algorithm that combines the sample-efficiency of pathwise policy gradients with the simplicity and minimal memory footprint of standard on-policy learning.
-We demonstrate that \algoname provides strong empirical performance at decreased sample requirements, wall-clock time, memory footprint as well as high hyperparameter robustness in a set of experiments on two standard GPU-parallelized benchmarks.
+Score-function based methods for policy learning, such as REINFORCE and PPO, have delivered strong results in game-playing and robotics, yet their high variance often undermines training stability.
+Improving a policy through state-action value functions, for example by differentiating Q with regard to the policy, alleviates the variance issues.
+However, this requires an accurate action-conditioned value function, which is notoriously hard to learn without relying on replay buffers for reusing past off-policy data.
+We present Relative Entropy Pathwise Policy Optimization, an algorithm that trains Q-value models purely from on-policy trajectories, unlocking the use of Q function derivatives to compute policy updates in the context of on-policy learning.
+We show how to combine stochastic policies for exploration with constrained updates for stable training, and evaluate important architectural components that stabilize value function learning.
+This results in an efficient on-policy algorithm that combines the stability of Q-based policy gradients with the simplicity and minimal memory footprint of standard on-policy learning.
+Compared to state-of-the-art on two standard GPU-parallelized benchmarks, \algoname provides strong empirical performance at superior sample efficiency, wall-clock time, memory footprint, and hyperparameter robustness.